 In addition to the Management Fee, the Management Company may be entitled to a Performance Fee for certain Sub-Funds.
 Any Performance Fee, the rate applicable and calculation method are mentioned in the Annex A in relation to a given Sub-Fund.

-The Management Fees and Performance Fees payable to the Management Company for its services in respect of each Sub-Fund can be found in Annex A.
+The Management Fees and Performance Fees payable to the Management Company for its services in respect of each Sub-Fund can be found in Annex A (the "Maximum Management Fee").